Nauroze/Metro-Network-Monitor/README.md

-# network-monitor
+# Metro Network Monitor

-A WebSocket and STOMP protocol client that connects to JSON based service, retreives and processes the information.
+A system that provides a live view of an underground metro railway network, monitoring crowding levels to produce quiet route itinerary recommendations.
+The network monitor operates a STOMP server that offers a quiet route service to any STOMP clients making itinerary requests